kruus/gen-dnn/doc/performance_considerations/verbose.md

 Extended verbosity engine debug [advanced]
 ------------------------------------------

-Additional [slower] code can be added by building with `cmake -DDNNL_VERBOSE_PRIMITIVE_CREATE`.
-This adds addtional verbosity levels to debug why an engine chose or skipped particular implementations.
+Additional [even slower] code can be enabled by building with `cmake -DDNNL_VERBOSE_EXTRA`.
+This adds addtional verbosity levels to debug which implementations got skipped by the engine.  <em>Some</em>

-Some implementations have been instrumented at DNNL_VERBOSE=3 to print the 1st reason they could not be applied \ref consistency.hpp
+implementations have been instrumented to also report the reason why the implementation was skipped.

 | Value | Behavior
 | :- | :----
 | 3  | print `unimimplemented` info, and maybe a reason for skipping
-| 4  | print even more implementations that were skipped.
+| 4  | print even more implementations that were skipped ?
+(CHECKME)
-| 5  | ?